RahulSDeshpande/tyriar.github.io/_drafts/fibonacci-heap.md

 ## Structure

 Like the binomial heap, a Fibonacci heap is a collection of *heap-ordered* trees.
 They do not need to be *binomial* trees however, this is where the relaxation of some of the binomial heap's properties comes in.
+Each tree has an order just like the [binomial heap][2], nodes can be removed from trees without restructuring however so the order does not necessarily represent the maximum height of the tree.

+{% include post-image.html class="center-aligned" alt="Links" src="/images/2014//structure.svg" %}